-Revision Revision Section Summary of Revisions Number Date Revised 0.0 12/10/2021 N/A Original Version 1.0 12/13/2021 All Dates of dust report coverage added.
+Revision Number Revision Date Section Revised Summary of Revisions 0.0 12/10/2022 N/A Original Version

 1.0 Background

 The purpose of this Annual CCR Fugitive Dust Control Report (Report) is to describe the Coal Combustion Residuals (CCR) fugitive dust control actions taken over the past year to control CCR fugitive dust; provide a record of all citizen complaints received; and to provide a summary of corrective measures taken at the Jeffrey Energy Center (JEC).
 The following sections provide background information on the facility, CCR, and related regulatory requirements.